creold/illustrator-scripts/README.md

 * *I looked at your post.
 Useful scripts!* — Askhat Gilyakhov
 * *Thank you for such wonderful scripts* — Oleg Zybailov
 * *Very powerful and user-friendly, cover a lot of gaps* — Egor Chistyakov
+* *I'm a big fan of your scripts.
+Absolutely amazing work* — David Nightingale

 Don't forget sharing link with a friend 🙂